-Our vision is a Maasai community that occupies its homeland in Kenya as a distinct society that is economically secure and politically empowered to determine its own future.
-We forsee the realization of sustainable environmental and social policies throughout Maasailand that ensure the long-term viability of the ecosystem and the Maasai culture.
-These policies include:
+Our vision is a Maasai community that occupies its homeland within African states yet as a distinct society, one economically secure and politically empowered to determine its own future.
+This vision comprises the core of our agenda: